 file.

-is exported now, we can now import it as follows in our test file:
+is exported now, so you can now import it by adding to your test file:

 component independently of redux

-, will have to be provided explicitly.
-Let’s add some rendering tests to see how this works in practice.
+), will need to be provided explicitly.
+You can add some rendering tests to see how this works in practice.
 Inside App.test.js

 const props = {